- Business and Employment

 Passing Rules Members Will not be Able to Follow

-There is always this habit of members setting tough penalties in the pretense of enhancing discipline.
-For instance they will set high fines for lateness, absenteeism among other issues.
+There is always this habit of members setting tough penalties under the pretence of enhancing discipline.
+For instance, they will set high fines for lateness, absenteeism among other issues.
 Yet when one is asked to pay, that becomes another story.

 It is not an easy task to maintain such a group but with a clear vision and good will of the members, all is possible.
 Out there, there are some very successful groups worthy millions of shillings.
 However, for those that fail to realize their dreams, they are closed and members end up wasting their money and valuable time they had dedicated to the group.

 Are there self help groups in your country?